kkumar-gcc/gonga/CODE_OF_CONDUCT.md

 ## Reporting Guidelines

-If you experience or witness behavior that violates this code of conduct, please notify the Gonga team as soon as possible by sending an email to [insert email address here].
+If you experience or witness behavior that violates this code of conduct, please notify the Gonga team as soon as possible by sending an email to [].
 All reports will be kept confidential.

 ## Attribution